edbizarro/laravel-facebook-ads/README.md

 ##### all campaigns

 Use this method to retrieve your owned campaigns.
-This methods accepts an array as argument containing a list of fields.
+This method accepts an array as argument containing a list of fields.

 To obtain a list of all available fields, look at [this](https://github.com/facebook/facebook-php-ads-sdk/blob/master/src/FacebookAds/Object/Fields/CampaignFields.php).